 John work has been translated into more than 20 languages, and he won a Lyndhurst Prize for mastery in the art of fiction.
 His writing has been published in The New Yorker, The New York Times Book Review, The Boston Globe, and Vogue.

 Since turning to screenwriting with Reservation Road, John has written screen adaptations of New York Times editor Dana Canedy’s memoir A Journal for Jordan, and Loving Frank by Nancy Horan.
-He is currently creating a dramatic television series for Showtime, inspired by Den of Thieves, James Stewart’s account of the 1980’s insider-trading corruption scandal.

 John has taught fiction writing at Harvard, The University of Iowa Writers’ Workshop, and Sarah Lawrence College, and serves as the literary director of the Sun Valley Writers’ Conference, one of the leading literary festivals in the United States.